 Dr. Master completed her undergraduate studies at Princeton University, Princeton, NJ; medical school at SUNY at Buffalo School of Medicine and Biomedical Sciences; and a pediatric residency at CHOP, where she was chief resident.

-Dr. Master spent 17 years with the Pediatric Residency Training Program at CHOP — 11 of which as the associate program director.
-In 2010, she completed a sabbatical year in fellowship training in primary care sports medicine at The Hospital of the University of Pennsylvania with Drs.
+Dr. Master spent 17 years with the Pediatric Residency Training Program at CHOP and was associate program director for 11 years.
+In 2010, she completed a sabbatical year in fellowship training in primary care sports medicine at the Hospital of the University of Pennsylvania with Drs.
 Bartolozzi and Dorshimer.
 Dr. Master’s research interests include concussion and issues in graduate medical education.

 Dr. Dorshimer has also served as a team physician for the Philadelphia Phantoms (AHL), the Philadelphia Rage (Women’s American Basketball League), Philadelphia Charge (Women’s United Soccer Association), and the Philadelphia Kixx (MISL).
 Additionally, he has served as consultant for the Olympics in 1998, 2002 and 2010, and has worked with the Pennsylvania Ballet.